jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

 Other regions of memory can be explicitly marked as cacheable; see [Memory Region Attributes](Memory-Region-Attributes.html#Memory-Region-Attributes).

 - `set remotecache on`
   `set remotecache off`

    This option no longer does anything; it exists for compatibility with old scripts.

 - `show remotecache`

    Show the current state of the obsolete remotecache flag.

 - `set stack-cache on`
 - `set stack-cache off`

    Enable or disable caching of stack accesses.

    When `on`, use caching.
 By default, this option is `on`.

 - `show stack-cache`

    Show the current state of data caching for memory accesses.

+- `set code-cache on`
-`set code-cache on``set code-cache off`
+  `set code-cache off`

    Enable or disable caching of code segment accesses.

    When `on`, use caching.
 By default, this option is `on`.
 This improves performance of disassembly in remote debugging.

-`show code-cache`
+- `show code-cache`

    Show the current state of target memory cache for code segment accesses.

 - `info dcache [line]`

-   Print the information about the performance of data cache of the current inferior&rsquo;s address space.
-The information displayed includes the dcache width and depth, and for each cache line, its number, address, and how many times it was referenced.
+   Print the information about the performance of data cache of the current inferior's address space.

+   The information displayed
+   includes the dcache width and depth, and for each cache line, its number, address, and how many times it was referenced.
 This command is useful for debugging the data cache operation.